-- Location of the bonfire- you will be asked to provide the postcode and address of the location where the bonfire is
+- Location of the bonfire- you will be asked to provide the postcode (closest to the bonfire) and address of the location where the bonfire is

 - Your name address and contact details.
 Anonymous complaints will not normally be investigated.

-"Improving the quality of the environment" is a priority for Milton Keynes Council and it actively discourages bonfires whether they are in gardens, on allotments or demolition/construction sites.
-Bonfires have a seriously detrimental effect on health and the wider environment.
+Bonfires have a seriously detrimental effect on health and the wider environment too.
 It is not possible to have a bonfire, of any sort, without it causing air pollution and releasing chemicals into the environment.
-Unless you live in a very rural area with no immediate neighbours the fumes from any bonfire you light will affect other people and will almost certainly constitute a Statutory Nuisance under the Environmental Protection Act 1990 on the grounds that the fumes are "injurious to health".
+Unless you live in a very rural area with no immediate neighbours the fumes from any bonfire will affect other people and will almost certainly constitute a Statutory Nuisance under the Environmental Protection Act 1990 on the grounds that the fumes are "injurious to health".

-If you burn household waste, or items such as furniture, anywhere where it may affect other people or property (which is everywhere in Milton Keynes) you will be causing a Statutory Nuisance.
-This is because not only is this anti-social behaviour but the toxic and carcinogenic (cancer causing) smoke and fumes given off will be 'prejudicial to health'.
-In this case the council will serve an Environmental Protection Act 1990 Abatement Notice on you.
+If you burn household waste, or items such as furniture, anywhere where it may affect other people or property and you will be causing a Statutory Nuisance.
+Bonfires are classed as anti-social behaviour due to the air pollution but in addition the toxic and carcinogenic (cancer causing) smoke and fumes given off are harmful to people's health.
+For these reasons the MK Council will serve an Environmental Protection Act 1990 Abatement Notice.

-If the council is satisfied that a Statutory Nuisance exists or is likely to occur or recur, we must serve an Abatement Notice.
+If we are satisfied that a Statutory Nuisance exists or is likely to occur or recur, we will serve an Abatement Notice.
 The penalty for contravention of a Notice under the above Act could be a fine up to £5000, and a daily penalty of up to £500 if the offence is repeated following an earlier conviction.

 Garden and allotment waste

-For further details, please email Environmental Services Helpline or telephone 01908 252570
+For further details, please email Customer Services Helpline or telephone 01908 25257.

 - Crawley Road, Newport Pagnell